Mombasa: Demography

-Religion in Mombasa

 Economy

 Mombasa is an important economic centre in Kenya.
 In addition to the coffee trade, the food and chemical industries, there is a steel mill, an aluminum rolling mill, an oil refinery and a cement plant.
-The city is home to the most important seaport in East Africa, Kilindini Harbor, which is also used by the neighboring countries Tanzania and Uganda for their imports and exports.
+The city is home to the most important seaport in East Africa, Kilindini Harbour, which is also used by the neighbouring countries Tanzania and Uganda for their imports and exports.

 Kilindini is an old Swahili term meaning "deep".
 The port is so-called because the channel is naturally very deep.
 Kilindini Harbour is an example of a natural geographic phenomenon called a ria, formed at the end of the last glacial period when the sea level rose and engulfed a river that was flowing from the mainland.

 Mombasa is a centre of coastal tourism in Kenya.
 Mombasa Island itself is not a main attraction, although many people visit the Old Town and Fort Jesus.
 The Nyali, Bamburi, and Shanzu beaches are located north of the city.
 The Shelly, Tiwi, and Diani beaches are located south of Mombasa.
 Several luxury hotels exist on these beaches, while the less expensive hotels are located further away.

 Mombasa's northern shoreline is renowned for its vibrant 24-hour entertainment offers, including both family entertainment (water parks, cinemas, bowling, etc.), sports (watersports, mountain biking and gokarting), culinary offers (restaurants offering a wide range of specialties from Kenya, China, Japan, India, Italy, Germany and other countries) and nightlife (bars, pubs, clubs, discothèques, etc.).

 Other local industries include an oil refinery with a capacity of 80000 oilbbl a day, and a cement factory capable of producing over 1.1 million tons per year.
 The major intercontinental undersea telecom cables reach shore next to Mombasa, connecting the African Great Lakes to the rest of the world and supporting a fast-growing call centre business in the area.
 The estimated real GDP growth for Kenya in 2016 is 5.7-6.0%.
 This growth will be in response to the construction of a railway system from Nairobi to Mombasa which will aid in trade and transportation between Kenya's two major cities.

 Mombasa will become a Special Economic Zone (SEZ) in which certain industries such as tea, garments, and footwear will be exempt from certain taxes to promote domestic growth.
 This is in response to the deficiencies in Export Processing Zones (EPZ).

 The Kenyan Dock Worker's Union is situated in Mombasa and has roughly 5,000 members.

 President Kenyatta has made it a priority to deepen economic ties with Asia at the onset of his presidency.
 Japan has played a role in financially sponsoring the expansion of the Mombasa port in phase one and two of the expansion project.

 At 44%, the rate of youth unemployment in Mombasa is more than double the national average of 21% (2016).